JD and the Robbery

 Mobia's Trip

 At its inception in 1995, Mobia's Trip consisted of myself on bass and vocals, Evan Field on guitar and vocals, and Paul Hoffman on drums and backup vocals (replacing Yoni Sandler with whom Evan and I had been playing from '94 to '95).
 In 1999 we added C. Brian Crane on keyboards, acoustic guitar and vocals as well as Paul's brother Preston on congas, bongos and the saw.
 We also had a great road crew in Tim Devine on sound and Matt Hill on lights and fog.
 Our sound went through as many changes as our line up--in 1996 we were a progressive rock band, circa 1998 we were a funk rock band and by the time the music stopped, we were a jam band in the vein of Phish and others.
-Below you will find studio recordings from the beginning and end of our career as a band, in reverse chronological order.

 Guyana Koolaid